Every gun owner should own at least one .22 LR firearm. The ammo is ubiquitous…and affordable at around 5 cents a round.

-I shot ammo that came from a ziplock bag, several different bullet types and manufacturers present, and I had not the first issue with the Victory.
+I shot ammo that came from a ziplock bag — several different bullet types and manufacturers present — and I didn’t have an issue with the Victory.

-Like the Mark IV, it’s a 10+1 capacity, mag-fed firearm with a bull barrel, typically a 5.5 inch one, but there are a host of options available from Smith and others.
+Like the Mark IV, it’s a 10+1 capacity, mag-fed firearm with a bull barrel, typically a 5.5-inch one.
+But there are a host of options available from Smith and others.

 So if you’re looking for something that’ll get the job done without breaking the bank, this is certainly a strong contender.